ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 #### User Management & Provisioning

 This again is getting more automated, and that trend should continue.
-As we start to put more technology people in the HR business unit we can start to get more automation around this.
+As we start to put more technology people in the HR business unit, we can start to get more automation around this.
 I expect more outsourcing type services that can manage laptop provisioning the same way mobile companies can issue company linked mobile phones.

 #### Common Tech Facilities